New reporting and notification requirements under the Second Payment Services Directive (PSD2)

 PSD2 introduces the following new notification requirements.
 Full details can be found in Chapter 13 of Payment Services and Electronic Money: Our Approach.
 (Part II: Notifications).
 Please also see our page on the Limited Network Exclusion (LNE) and Electronic Communications Exclusion (ECE).

 Withdrawals of Payment Account Services

-A credit institution that may refuse a PSP’s request to access payment account services, or withdraw existing services, only for duly motivated reasons which must be proportionate, objective, and non-discriminatory.
+A credit institution that may refuse a Payment Service Provider’s (PSP’s) request to access payment account services, or withdraw existing services, only for duly motivated reasons which must be proportionate, objective, and non-discriminatory.
 The credit institution must notify the FCA of the refusal or withdrawal and provide the reasons for refusal to us.
-We will use the information provided in this notification for the purposes of monitoring compliance with regulation 105 of the PSRs 2017.
+We will use the information provided in this notification for the purposes of monitoring compliance with regulation 105 of the Payment Services Regulations (PSRs 2017).
 More information can be found in Chapter 13 of Payment Services and Electronic Money: Our Approach.

-An Account Servicing Payment Service Provider (ASPSP) that denies a PISP or AISP access to payment service users’ payment accounts must submit a notification to us.
+An Account Servicing Payment Service Provider (ASPSP) that denies an Account Information Service Provider (AISP) or Payment Information Service Provider (PISP) access to payment service users’ payment accounts must submit a notification to us.
 Access may be denied if the ASPSP believes the request is unauthorised or fraudulent.
 The notification must include the details of the case and the reasons for taking action.

 Major Incident Reporting

 All firms covered by PSD2 must report to the FCA using the Major Incident Notification form when they become aware of a major operational or security incident.
 This form must be submitted within four hours of detecting the incident while the FCA is open, or when the FCA re-opens.
 More information is available in Payment Services and Electronic Money: Our Approach.

 Credit institutions providing (or intending to provide) account information or payment initiation services